If a cavity is deep enough to penetrate the pulp (living tissue) inside your tooth, our Plymouth root canal dentist may recommend root canal therapy.

 Is getting a root canal painful?

 Before the root canal procedure, you’ll feel a slight pinch when we inject the local anesthetic to numb your tooth.
 Once your tooth is properly numb, we’ll begin root canal therapy.
-Our root canal dentist can also provide nitrous oxide (laughing gas) to help you feel more at ease in the dentist’s chair.
+Our root canal dentist can also provide laughing gas (laughing gas) to help you feel more at ease in the dentist’s chair.
 Laughing gas is safe for patients of all ages and can help reduce anxiety during root canal treatment.

 Can I go to work after getting a root canal?